 Volunteer Your Time

 You may be in the habit of driving everywhere, no matter how close your destination.
 But think about some of your favorite places -- stores, restaurants, the library, parks.
-Are any of them close enough to reach safely by bike or foot?
+Are any of them close enough to reach safely by foot (or bike)?
 If so, you'll get exercise while saving gas money.
 In addition, biking is easy on your joints while still giving you a good workout.

 Walking is one of the best forms of exercise for arthritis, so find ways to fit it into your day.
 Whether you're driving to the mall, office, or supermarket, make a habit of parking in the spot farthest from the entrance.
-Then power walk to the front door.
-When this becomes too easy, try parking a couple of blocks away from your destination.
-Wear a pedometer to see how much ground you’ve covered.
+Then power walk -- or at least walk as fast as your joints allow -- to the front door.
+As this becomes easier, try parking even farther from your destination.

 Add Up Your Exercise Time